If you find the information on Business Letter Format below useful, please share it with your friends by clicking on the buttons above.

 I have a long list of the elements of the formal business letter format below.
-There is also a sample picture with all the elements highlighted for easier reference.
+There is also a few samples with all the elements highlighted for easier reference.

 Do not abbreviate the month or use nd, st, or th with the day numbers, like May 5th, 2011.
 Also, do not use a month’s number, like 6/23/11.